ikem-krueger/ikem-krueger.github.io/_posts/2017-10-6-Hello-World.md

 I'm a Linux user since the 90's.
 I'm now switching the side from the user to the developer.

 I hope my blog is of value for you.
-I hope my tools are as well.

-Have fun!
-And live long and prosper.
+Check out my tools.
+Have fun and live long and prosper.

-I have to thank Barry Clark for this blog engine.
-Check out his [repository](https://github.com/barryclark/jekyll-now) if you want one your own.
+PS: If you want a blog like this, check out this [repository](https://github.com/barryclark/jekyll-now).